Listen to this article

 As children, we view life in very different way to when we are adults.
 Some might think “it’s part of life”, or it’s just “the way things are”.
 Perhaps we should stop for a minute and think critically about what happens to a child during their journey of life.
 Are we trying to fit a child into square hole without knowing if that child is a square peg?
 We all learn in very different ways and want different things out of life, but to be able to live within our society, which is a core human right, we have to use a system that only enables certain types of personalities to thrive.
 Could this system be programming people to cope with the ‘norm’ of social, political and cultural expectations that we now follow and live with every day?

 Imagine, our human computer is subjected to harmful radiation in short bursts that we know affect its circuitry but only a tiny amount and not enough to do anything bad at that specific moment.
 Over a long period, say 10 years of constant exposure of an hour or more per day to that same tiny amount of radiation, it could start to affect all of the components inside the human computer.
-In knowing the damaging long term affects of such exposure, we would most likely avoid exposing the computer to such risk either entirely or as best of possible.
+In knowing the damaging long term affects of such exposure, we would most likely avoid exposing the computer to such risk either entirely or as best as possible.

 Nature tries to organise a intricate network of interconnected systems using mathematical formulas underlined by base numbers: replicating patterns of complexity that form into larger patterns of replication.
-In essence, we should think of the complex makeup of the earth, in the same way that we think of the relationship cells have within the body – they are both the same thing but only different according to the level of perspective.
+In essence, we should think of the complex makeup of the Earth, in the same way that we think of the relationship our cells have within the body – they are both the same thing but only different according to the level of perspective.